 - Ginger: for flavor.

-- Coriander (or cilantro): used in the batter and tempering.
+- Fresh coriander (or cilantro): used in the batter and tempering.
+Cilantro/coriander leaves add a refreshing taste.

 - Green chillies: used in the batter and tempering for spice.